Elora Danan (band): Breakup

-On 29 May 2009, Elora Danan announced on their MySpace page that they would be disbanding.
+On 29 May 2009, Elora Danan announced on its MySpace page that they would be disbanding.
 In an interview with FasterLouder, the band revealed their disapproval of their record label, Boomtown Records, giving a piece of advice to other bands after their experiences; saying "Don’t sign with Boomtown Records!".
 In an earlier interview when asked if Boomtown were treating them well, frontman George Green told the website, "Fuck no. Those guys have been making us fold all of The Getaway Plan's washing and doing their homework."
 The band also spoke of the economic problems they faced as a small band, "We owe a lot of money to a lot of people".
 They were even forced to sell clothing through MySpace to get by.
 The band explained the breakup by simply stating "these guys just don’t want to be in the band anymore" and "its better this way because everyone likes each other more now."